viklund/courses/ngsintro/1609/labs/loops-lab.md

   echo $i
 done
 ```

->!
-A multi-line spoiler
->! has ! multiple times

 which will print the value of `$i` in each iteration of the loop.
 Write this loop in the file you are editing with nano, save the file, and then run it in the other terminal you have open.